Telefonica/opensource-scaffold/README.md

 To setup the automatic CLA, follow these steps:

-Edit the [`.github/workflows/cla.yml`](./.github/workflows/cla.yml) file and change the following values:
+* Edit the [`.github/workflows/cla.yml`](./.github/workflows/cla.yml) file and change the following values:

-1. Change the url of the repository.
+  * Change the url of the repository.
-2. If desired, change the branch where the data of the contributors signing the CLA will be stored.
+  * If desired, change the branch where the data of the contributors signing the CLA will be stored.
+* Configure the branch protection rules to require the CLA to be signed before merging the pull requests.
+* Remember to protect against deletion the branch where the data of the contributors signing the CLA will be stored.